fungos/blog/content/dolphin-deep-dive.md

 linux internals (for learning, programming or for fun), I can't remember the last time I actually had to do it to solve anything.

-I did have moments where I had fun tuning my system for no sensible reason, including custom configured kernels with minor personal patches here and there.
-I also did have my Gentoo years where everything was statically built with custom compiler flags and tweaks for "performance".
+I did have moments where I had fun tuning my system for no sensible reason, including custom-configured kernels with minor personal patches here and there.
+I also had my Gentoo years where everything was statically built with custom compiler flags and tweaks for "performance".

 As a system administrator, I did maintain some servers (as work and at home).
 But maybe in the last 10